cran/GERGM/README.md

 ### Requirements for using C++ code with R

 See the **Requirements for using C++ code with R** section in the following tutorial: [Using C++ and R code Together with Rcpp](http://www.mjdenny.com/Rcpp_Intro.html).
+You will likely need to install either `Xcode` or `Rtools` depending on whether you are using a Mac or Windows machine before you can use the package.

 ### Installing The Package

+The easiest way to do this is to install the package from CRAN via the standard `install.packages` command:

+    install.packages("GERGM")

-To install this package from Github, you will need to Hadley Wickham's devtools package installed.
+This will take care of some weird compilation issues that can arise, and is the best option for most people.
+If you want the most current development version of the package (available here), you will need to start by making sure you have Hadley Wickham's devtools package installed.

     install.packages("devtools")
-    library("devtools")

 Now we can install from Github using the following line:

     devtools::install_github("matthewjdenny/GERGM")

-I have  had success installing with R 3.2.0+ installed but if you do not have the latest version of R installed, or run into some install errors (please email if you do), it should work as long as you install the dependencies first with the following block of code:
+I have had success installing this way on most major operating systems with R 3.2.0+ installed, but if you do not have the latest version of R installed, or run into some install errors (please email if you do), it should work as long as you install the dependencies first with the following block of code:

-    install.packages( pkgs = c("BH","RcppArmadillo","ggplot2","methods"), dependencies = TRUE)
+    install.packages( pkgs = c("BH","RcppArmadillo","ggplot2","methods","stringr"), dependencies = TRUE)

 Once the `GERGM` package is installed, you may access its functionality as you would any other package by calling: